-- 1. Foot transit or patrolling through the RCW colony/cluster. - 2.
-Vehicular transit through the marked RCW cluster (no closer than 50 ft. to any cavity tree within a marked cluster with wheeled and tracked vehicles) when off-road traffic is authorized in advance by the RCO. - 3.
-7.62mm and below blank firing (with BFAs) and use of flash bangs, pyrotechnics, signaling smoke, artillery simulators, and Hoffman device.

-- 4. Cutting hardwood foliage (fore arm diameter or smaller) is permissible for camouflage and concealment.
+- 1. Foot transit or patrolling through the RCW buffer zone. - Vehicular transit through the marked RCW cluster (no closer than 50 feet to any cavity tree within a marked cluster with wheeled and tracked vehicles) when off-road traffic is authorized in advance by the RCO. - 3.
+7.62mm and below with blank firing apparatus (BFA) and use of flash bangs, pyrotechnics, signaling smoke, artillery simulators, and Hoffman devices. - 4.
+Cutting hardwood foliage (forearm diameter or smaller) is permissible for camouflage and concealment.
 Do not cut down pine trees. - 5.
-Hand-digging of individual fighting positions in support of a hasty defense (no closer than 50 ft. to cavity tree; position not to be occupied longer than two hours; must be filled in upon completion).
+Hand-digging of individual fighting positions in support of a hasty defense (no closer than 50 feet to cavity tree; position not to be occupied longer than two hours; must be filled in upon completion).

 Units must be fully aware of authorized and unauthorized activities in the buffer zones around clusters of cavity trees.
-Most low impact training activities are allowed in the 200 feet buffer zone of a marked RCW cluster.
-However certain training activities are not.
+Most low-impact training activities are allowed in the 200-foot buffer zone of a marked RCW cluster.
+However, certain training activities are not.
 See the chart below for the major do's and don'ts of training in and around RCW clusters with a marked buffer zone.